 As finance minister, Ms. Indrawati has achieved macroeconomic stability, maintained prudent fiscal policies, lowered borrowing costs, and managed debt.
-She was also instrumental in implementing fundamental reforms in Indonesia’s Ministry of Finance, and has been responsible for sustaining investor confidence in the country.
+She was also instrumental in implementing fundamental reforms in the Ministry of Finance, and has been responsible for sustaining investor confidence in the country.

 Ms. Indrawati also serves as co-chair of the World Economic Forum on ASEAN, co-chair of the Pathways for Prosperity Commission on Technology and Inclusive Development with Melinda Gates, and board member of UNICEF's Generation Unlimited Initiative.
 She was also appointed chair of the Indonesian Association of Islamic Economists (2019–2023).

-Before rejoining the Indonesian government under the current administration, Ms. Indrawati was managing director and chief operating officer of the World Bank (2010-2016).
-Previously, she was executive director of the International Monetary Fund (2002-2004), representing 12 countries in Southeast Asia.
+Before rejoining the government under the current administration, Ms. Indrawati was managing director and chief operating officer of the World Bank (2010–2016).
+Previously, she was executive director of the International Monetary Fund (2002–2004), representing 12 countries in Southeast Asia.

-Before becoming the United Nations (UN) deputy secretary-general in early 2017, Amina J. Mohammed was the minister of environment of Nigeria.
+Before becoming the United Nations (UN) deputy secretary-general in early 2017, Amina J. Mohammed was the Minister of Environment of Nigeria.
 Prior to this, she supported the UN Secretary-General as special adviser on post-2015 development planning, where she was instrumental in bringing about the 2030 Agenda for Sustainable Development.

 Mohammed has held several high-level responsibilities, including working with three successive Presidents in Nigeria as senior special assistant on the Millennium Development Goals (MDGs), coordinating poverty reduction interventions with debt relief gains of $1 billion per annum.